kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Wetland Survival</summary>
-    You are at home in swamps and other types of wetlands, and have Expertise on Survival checks in that type of environment.
+    You are at home in swamps and other types of wetlands, and have <b>Expertise</b> on Survival checks in that type of environment.
   </details>

   <b>General Survival Skills</b><br/>